TypeScriptToLua/TypeScriptToLua/README.md

 ## Getting Started

-To install TypeScriptToLua add a `typescript-to-lua` npm package:
+To install TypeScriptToLua add the `typescript-to-lua` npm package:

 ```bash
 $ npm install -D typescript-to-lua
 ```

-This package includes a `tstl` command line application, which can be used similarly to `tsc`:
+This package includes the `tstl` command line application, which can be used similarly to `tsc`:

 ```
 $ npx tstl
 ```

-For more information, check out [Getting Started](https://typescripttolua.github.io/docs/getting-started) page in our documentation.
+For more information, check out [Getting Started](https://typescripttolua.github.io/docs/getting-started) in our documentation.